alexhunsley/tca-beam/README.md

-# Scaffold for The Composable Architecure
+# Scaffold for The Composable Architecture

 ## Implementation (cut to the chase)